-Documentation should be extended to SOPs, which are clear and easy to be understood.
-SOPs are meant to describe the right way of working in each task to ensure safety and effectiveness.
-The risk assessments in workplace should also develop these SOPs to cover the risks present.
-As systems and methods of working continually evolve, it is vital that SOPs are periodically reviewed to ensure that they are still relevant and fit for purpose.
+Documentation should be extended to standard operating procedures (SOP's), which are clear and easy to be understood.
+SOP's are meant to describe the right way of working in each task to ensure safety and effectiveness.
+The risk assessments in workplace should also develop these SOP's to cover the risks present.
+As systems and methods of working continually evolve, it is vital that SOP's are periodically reviewed to ensure that they are still relevant and fit for purpose.
 It is also important to ensure and monitor that workforce continually adhere to those.

-AMFEP and TEGEWA strongly encourage every vocational school and university providing training in textile industry practices to include training about chemical safety including enzyme related hazards in the curriculum.
-Knowledge about the hazards present in the industry and the control measures used to manage risks should be introduced as early as possible for every person starting in the textile industry.
+AMFEP and CEPI strongly encourage every vocational school and university providing training in pulp & paper industry throughout Europe to include training about chemical safety including enzyme related hazards in the curriculum.
+Knowledge about the hazards present in the industry and the control measures used to manage risks should be introduced as early as possible for every person starting in the industry.